blairrrrwho/professional-readme-generator/myREADME.md

   <br>

   ## Contribution
-List any necessary requirements for contributions.
+List any requirements for others to contribute.

   ## Tests
 List any test conditions.